ferrance/dizave42/readme.md

 I wrote this I've discovered that QMK has OS detection, but so far I haven't played with it.
 Right now it is manual on this layout.

-The lower right switches between windows and mac mode.
-The current mode is displayed in the OLED.
-Currently all this means is that the GUI and CTRL keys are switched.

 ### Function Layer
 ![Number Layer](images/layer-fun.png)
 Function keys.
 Accessed via one shot from the number layer.
 I kept this the same as Miryoku.
 I personally never use any of the keys on this layer.

+RGB controls are on the right half of this layer.

+The lower right switches between windows and mac mode.
+The current mode is displayed in the OLED.
+Currently all this means is that the GUI and CTRL keys are switched.

 ### Legal Layer
 ![Number Layer](images/layer-law.png)